Eprints ORCID Capabilities: Further information

 University of Pittsburgh

-The University of Pittsburg have implemented the ability to record ORCID iDs without direct integration with the ORCID API.
-The approach taken by University of Pittsburg is described at http://www.eprints.org/tech.php/19761.html, including code used to validate ORCIDs.
+The University of Pittsburg has implemented the ability to record ORCID IDs without direct integration with the ORCID API.
+The approach taken by University of Pittsburg is described at https://wiki.eprints.org/w/ORCID#Notes_from_Pittsburgh, including code used to validate ORCIDs.